Home โ€บ Interests โ€บ Travel Tips

 When I look back at my first trip to Europe, there are a number of mistakes that stand out.
 Two friends and I spent 10 days exploring Europe, but we picked the wrong transportation method, packed too much into such a short window of time, and ate at more expensive restaurants.

 The one thing I’m sure of is that after visiting Europe, my love for it was ignited.
 I went home and told my parents about what happened.
-Then, when I got to Austria for school, I came to love this place even more!
+Then, when I got to Austria for school, I came to love this place even more.

 Traveling to Europe is an experience like no other.
-I’ve learned a few things from my trips and by talking with other travelers, so here are some tips for your first European trip that will make everything go smoothly.
+I’ve learned a few things from my trips and by talking with other travelers, so here are some tips for your first European trip that will help everything go smoothly.

 My friends and I rented a car to visit three countries on that first trip.
 That was, after all, how we often traveled in the States.

-Bus trips are another good mode of transportation that have restrooms and WiFi options as well as scenic drives!
-I recently traveled by bus from Austria all the way to Italy for only $32, which is affordable and worry-free with Omio.com‘s thorough comparisons between different option types like buses vs light rails or ridesharing services, etc.
+Buses are another good mode of transportation that offer restrooms and WiFi options, as well as scenic drives.
+I recently traveled by bus from Austria all the way to Italy for only $32, which is affordable and worry-free.

 Consider using public transport once you’ve arrived at your destination.
-It is usually the best way to get around and it will be especially helpful if you are in a city like Vienna where I buy my tickets on their mobile app Qando Wien with English directions included.
+It is usually the best way to get around, and it will be especially helpful if you are in a city like Vienna, where I buy my tickets on their mobile app Qando Wien with English directions included.

 When you are visiting a place for the first time, it is common to want to visit many destinations.
 This can leave you feeling frustrated and exhausted on your trip.